Kyren223/server/nixosModules/eko-tos.md

 ## 2. Service Description & Eligibility

 This is the **official public instance** of Eko, an open-source, donation-supported communication platform, operated at `eko.kyren.codes`.
-The source code is available on [Github](https://github.com/kyren223/eko).
+The source code is available at https://github.com/kyren223/eko.
 These Terms of Service apply specifically to this instance and are also available online at https://eko.kyren.codes/terms-of-service.

 It is provided free of charge and operated in good faith by the project maintainers for community use.